jlcanela/nginx-openshift-docker-image/README.md

 This image use the [openshift/origin-base](https://hub.docker.com/r/openshift/origin-base/) base-image.

-## Using a custom configuration
+## Use Cases

+* Serve some static files via HTTP

+## How To Use

+* If you just want to serve some static files, mount them at `/usr/share/nginx/html`

+### Basic configuration through environment variables

+Use environment variables to configure the default configuration:

+* `NGINX_LISTEN_PORT` for the port used by Nginx (default to `8080`)

+### Custom configuration

+For more complex configuration needs, you can mount Nginx configuration files at `/var/nginx/conf.d` and/or `/var/nginx/default.d`, and they will be copied to `/etc/nginx/conf.d` and `/etc/nginx/default.d` after the default configuration generation.

-To use a custom Nginx configuration, you can write a new image based on this one :
+You can also build a new image based on this one :

 * create a `Dockerfile` :